Virginia Sports Betting

 Danville, another small, rural area, is home to its very own Caesars resort and casino.
 Caesars Virginia is a $400 million project that will look to draw tourists to its southern VA location.
 300+ hotel rooms, a spa, theatre, convention space, and a fully equipped casino and sportsbook are all a part of the casino.
 Caesars Virginia is just a stones throw from North Carolina.
 It serves as a great option for bettors in cities like Greensboro, Winston-Salem, Durham, and Raleigh.
 The casino had their grand opening in May of 2023.

 Norfolk, one of the main population centers in the state of Virginia, will have retail sports betting in the near future.
 The Norfolk Casino Resort will be situated on a beautiful plot of land on the Elizabeth river, right in the heart of downtown Norfolk.
 The Pamunkey Indian Tribe will own and operate the resort which will boast a wealth of amenities.
 These include numerous pools, a hotel, theatre venues, and an impressive casino.
 Plus, the Pamunkey Casino Resort will also have a retail sportsbook.

 Rivers Casino Portsmouth

-Rush Street Interactive has found a foothold in Virginia with plans to open the Rivers Casino Portsmouth sometime in 2023.
+Rush Street Interactive has found a foothold in Virginia with opening the Rivers Casino Portsmouth in 2023.
 Rivers Portsmouth won’t be far from the Norfolk Resort, but there’s plenty of people to go around.
-Restaurants, bars, convention space, a luxurious hotel, and all the casino and sports betting action you could ask for are all in the works.
+Restaurants, bars, convention space, a luxurious hotel, and all the casino and sports betting action you could ask for are all in the area.
 Rivers is one of the premier names in casino gaming in the U.S. It has branded properties in several states including Pennsylvania, New York, and Illinois.
 Expect its online faction, BetRivers, to perform well in Virginia, too.

 Richmond Casino Resort